-The following discussion of our financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and notes to condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q. This discussion contains forward looking statements that involve risks and uncertainties.
+The following discussion of our financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and notes to condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. This discussion contains forward looking statements that involve risks and uncertainties.
 When reviewing the discussion below, you should keep in mind the substantial risks and uncertainties that characterize our business.
-In particular, we encourage you to review the risks and uncertainties described in Part II Item 1A.
-"Risk Factors" included elsewhere in this report.
+In particular, we encourage you to review the risks and uncertainties described in Part II Item 1A "Risk Factors" included elsewhere in this report.
 These risks and uncertainties could cause actual results to differ materially from those projected in forward-looking statements contained in this report or implied by past results and trends.
-Forward-looking statements are statements that attempt to forecast or anticipate future developments in our business and we encourage you to review the examples of our forward-looking statements under the heading "Cautionary Note Regarding Forward-Looking Statements" that appears at the end of this discussion.
-These statements, like all statements in this report, speak only as of their date (unless another date is indicated), and we undertake no obligation to update or revise these statements in light of future developments.
+Forward-looking statements are statements that attempt to forecast or anticipate future developments in our business and we encourage you to review the examples of our forward-looking statements under the heading "Cautionary Note Regarding Forward-Looking Statements, like all statements in this report, speak only as of their date (unless another date is indicated), and we undertake no obligation to update or revise these statements in light of future developments.